chainskills/devoxxma-2019-hands-on/README.md

 If you want to know more about all the steps required to install, build and deploy a Dapp, you can subscribe to our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development

+We have also a lean-published ebook available on leanpub: https://leanpub.com/blockchain-developer

 Have fun !!!

 ChainSkills Team - 2019